Jacob Neusner: Scholarship

-Rabbinic Judaism

 Neusner's research centered on rabbinic Judaism of the Mishnaic and Talmudic eras.
 His work focused on bringing the study of rabbinical text into nonreligious educational institutions and treating them as non-religious documents.

-He was a pioneer in the application of "form criticism" approach to Rabbinic texts.
-Much of Neusner's work focused on deconstructing the prevailing approach that viewed Rabbinic Judaism as a single religious movement within which the various Rabbinic texts were produced.
-In contrast, Neusner viewed each rabbinic document as an individual piece of evidence that can only shed light on the more local Judaisms of such specific document's place of origin and the specific Judaism of the author.
-His 1981 book Judaism: The Evidence of the Mishnah is the classic statement of his work and the first of many comparable volumes on the other documents of the rabbinic canon.

-Neusner's five-volume History of the Jews in Babylonia, published between 1965-1969, is said to be the first to consider the Babylonian Talmud in its Iranian context.
+Neusner's five-volume History of the Jews in Babylonia, published between 1965 and 1969, is said to be the first to consider the Babylonian Talmud in its Iranian context.
 Neusner studied Persian and Middle Persian to do so.

-Neusner's method of studying documents individually without contextualizing them with other Rabbinic documents of the same era or genre led to a series of studies on the way Judaism creates categories of understanding, and how those categories relate to one another, even as they emerge diversely in discrete rabbinic documents.

 Neusner, with his contemporaries, translated into English nearly the entire Rabbinic canon.
 This work has opened up many Rabbinic documents to scholars of other fields unfamiliar with Hebrew and Aramaic, within the academic study of religion, as well as in ancient history, culture and Near and Middle Eastern Studies.
-His translation technique utilized a "Harvard-outline" format which attempts to make the argument flow of Rabbinic texts easier to understand for those unfamiliar with Talmudic reasoning.

-Neusner's enterprise was aimed at a humanistic and academic reading of classics of Judaism.
-Neusner was drawn from studying text to context.
-Treating a religion in its social setting, as something a group of people do together, rather than as a set of beliefs and opinions.

-Theological works

-In addition to his historical and textual works, Neusner also contributed to the area of Theology.
-He was the author of "Israel:" Judaism and its Social Metaphors and The Incarnation of God: The Character of Divinity in Formative Judaism.

-Jewish studies

-In addition to his scholarly activities, Neusner was involved in Jewish Studies and Religious Studies.
+In addition to his work on Rabbinic texts, Neusner was involved in Jewish Studies and Religious Studies.
 Neusner saw Judaism as "not particular but exemplary, and Jews not as special but (merely) interesting."